Thursday, November 14, 2024

 James Mason stars as a drunk, disillusioned lawyer who is called back into service when his daughter’s boyfriend is arrested for the murder of a drifter.
 The daughter is played by a bowl-cut-sporting Geraldine Chaplin, who has nothing to do except be disapproving of Mason and be party-centric; the drifter is played by Bobby Darin.

-Darin’s character is a curiosity in this version — an American con-man/drifter (first seen sporting a sailor’s hat, but is he a sailor?
+Darin’s character is a curiosity in this version — an American con-man/drifter (first seen sporting a sailor’s hat and jacket, but is he a sailor?
 Could be…) who ends up becoming part of Chaplin’s social circle and even begins to live in the attic of the house that she and Mason share.
-His murder sets in motion the third act of the film, in which Mason goes back to being a practicing barrier (and seeming amateur sleuth).
+His murder sets in motion the third act of the film, in which Mason goes back to being a practicing barrister (and seeming amateur sleuth).

 The Happy Ending (Dec.
 1969) is certainly an odd late Sixties drama, in that it concerns a middle-aged marriage in which all the love is gone.
 Brooks was best known for tough dramas like The Blackboard Jungle and In Cold Blood and “hot box” Tennessee Williams adaptations (Cat on a Hot Tin Roof, Sweet Bird of Youth), but he was also a writer-director who liked to sketch characters (Elmer Gantry, Looking for Mr. Goodbar).
 He was also married to Jean Simmons from 1960 to ’80, so it was clear he would create a vehicle for her when she was no longer getting as many leading roles.